 Primary source material uncovered in 2010 pertaining to the Barber violin concerto adds significantly to our knowledge of the circumstances surrounding the concerto's commission.
 Correspondence from the Samuel Simeon Fels Papers at the Historical Society of Pennsylvania refutes the often quoted Nathan Broder biography of Barber that Iso Briselli, the violinist for whom the work was written, rejected it because he found the third movement too difficult.
-Personal letters of Samuel Barber and Samuel Fels dispel all the myths that have appeared over the years about the concerto, and should be of special interest to program annotators.
+Personal letters of Samuel Barber, Samuel Fels and Albert Meiff (Briselli's violin coach) dispel all the myths that have appeared over the years about the concerto, and should be of special interest to program annotators.

-This website addresses the facts and fiction surrounding the creation of one of the most interesting and controversial violin concertos of the twentieth century.
-Based on thorough research, scholarly publications, correspondence and interviews, the true story of the Barber violin concerto can now be told, and is presented below.
+The narrative below addresses the facts and fiction surrounding the creation of one of the most interesting and controversial violin concertos of the twentieth century.
+Based on thorough research, scholarly publications, correspondence and interviews, the true story of the Barber violin concerto can now be told:

 In May of 1939, Philadelphia industrialist/philanthropist, Samuel S. Fels, asked Samuel Barber to compose a piece for violin and orchestra for his ward, Iso Briselli.
 Barber accepted asking $1000--half up front and the remainder upon completion.
 The violinist intended to premier it the coming January with the Philadelphia Orchestra.
 Barber gave Briselli the first two movements in the middle of October and Briselli was pleased.
 However, when Briselli received the third movement in late November, he was disappointed, feeling it was not substantial enough.
-Briselli suggested it be rewritten, but Barber declined.
+Briselli suggested it be rewritten, not for difficulty reasons as falsely reported, but because of content.
+However, Barber declined.
 Barber and Briselli mutually decided to abandon the project with no hard feelings on either side.
 Fels permitted Barber to keep the $500 down payment; the $500 balance was not paid.
 Albert Spalding premiered it in February 1941 with Eugene Ormandy and the Philadelphia Orchestra.
 A detailed account of the commission's genesis is set forth below.

 Isaak Briselli was born in 1912 in Odessa, Russia (now Ukraine).
 At age 3 he asked his father, a doctor and amateur musician, to give him violin lessons.
 By age 7 he was accepted into the Stolyarsky Conservatory of Music, one of the most prestigious institutions of its kind in Russia.
 He was instructed by the highest caliber violin teachers, including Pyotr Stolyarsky himself.
 Among the older students who studied there were Nathan Milstein and David Oistrakh.